 A healthy smoothie rich with fall seasonal flavors.

 - 1/4 cup plus 2 tablespoons pumpkin puree

 - 10 - 12 swipes of nutmeg across the grater

 - 6 ice cubes

 - 1/2 - 1 cup of filtered water

 - powdered stevia to taste

-- Put all of the aryasamaj.com ingredients except the stevia into your Vita-mix in the order listed, starting with the pumpkin.
+- Put all of cialis online shop uk the ingredients except the aryasamaj.com stevia into your Vita-mix in the order listed, starting with the pumpkin.

 - Start on low, increase quickly to high, until thoroughly blended.